Skip to content

 How to Prepare the Pork

 Pork shoulders usually come in weights of between 6 and 9 pounds.
-Obviously, the weight of the pork shoulder or pork butt will determine how long it takes to smoke until it is finished.
+The weight of the pork shoulder or pork butt will determine how long it takes to smoke until it is finished.
 Don’t freak out if you feel your pork is incredibly fatty because most of it will cook off and help flavor it.

 How to Make Smoked Pork Shoulder